LITW-Refined/AlternativeChunkloading/README.md

 # Alternative Chunkloading

-A forge mod for Minecraft 1.7.10 wich stops so called "ghost chunks" or "ghost loading of chunks".
+A forge mod for Minecraft 1.7.10 that stops so called "ghost loading" or "cascade loading" of chunks.

 ## Technical background